-Faculty members who receive notice from the chief academic officer that they have received ratings of "needs improvement" or "unsatisfactory" must develop a plan of improvement and submit the plan to the department head within 30 days of receipt of the fully executed Faculty Annual Evaluation Report (as described in Part II.B.8 of this manual).
-The faculty member has the responsibility of developing a written response for each area needing attention in the report, including the goals and benchmarks for improvement and the resources, if any, to be allocated for this purpose.
+Faculty members who receive notice from the chief academic officer that they have received ratings of "needs improvement" or "unsatisfactory" must develop a plan of improvement and submit the plan to the department head within 30 days of receipt of the fully executed Annual Review Form (as described in Part II.B.9 of this manual).
+The faculty member has the responsibility of developing a written response for each area needing attention in the Annual Review Form, including the goals and benchmarks for improvement and the resources, if any, to be allocated for this purpose.
 The faculty member will follow up on this plan at subsequent annual reviews.

 1. Administrative Review of the Plan of Improvement.
-The department head will review the plan of improvement submitted by a faculty member whose performance is deemed either to need improvement or to be unsatisfactory.
+The department head will review each plan of improvement developed and submitted by a faculty member under this Part II.C.
 The department head must approve the plan before forwarding it to the dean for approval.
 The dean must approve the plan before forwarding it to the chief academic officer for approval.
 The chief academic officer will notify the dean, department head, and faculty member of his or her approval of the plan.
-The department head has primary responsibility for monitoring the progress of the faculty member according to departmental bylaws.
+The department head has primary responsibility for monitoring the progress of the faculty member in accordance with standards and procedures established in the departmental bylaws.